Find out if you can get a refund on goods and services under a VAT Refund Scheme if you’re a charity.

 However, if you’re registered for VAT you can recover the VAT incurred on the supply to you of most goods and services, and the importation or acquisition by you of most goods that relate to your taxable business activities.
-See the VAT guide (Notice 700).
+See the VAT guide (VAT Notice 700).

 You cannot generally recover VAT incurred on supplies you make that are exempt from VAT, and you’ll need to operate a partial exemption method to determine whether, and how much, input tax will be restricted.
-The VAT guide and VAT Notice 706: partial exemption has more information.
+The VAT guide and Partial exemption (VAT Notice 706) has more information.

 If you’re not registered for VAT, you can only reclaim VAT to the extent permitted under sections 33C and 33D.